mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/storage/static-local-volume/index.md

 enterprise: false
 ---

-The `localvolumeprovisioner` addon uses the [local volume static provisioner][localstorage] to manage persistent volumes for pre-allocated disks.
+The `localvolumeprovisioner` component uses the [local volume static provisioner][localstorage] to manage persistent volumes for pre-allocated disks.
 It does this by watching the `/mnt/disks` folder on each host and creating persistent volumes in the `localvolumeprovisioner` storage class for each disk that it discovers in this folder.

 -   Persistent volumes with a 'Filesystem' volume-mode are discovered if they are mounted under `/mnt/disks`.